Ultra High-Redshift or Closer-by, Dust-Obscured Galaxies? Deciphering the Nature of Faint, Previously Missed F200W-Dropouts in CEERS: Discussion

 \subsection{``CURION'' - a strong line emitter at $z \sim$ 5}

-Another highlight from our analysis is CURION (U-112842), a F200W-dropout showing a very high likelihood of being a $z\sim$ 5.4 strong line emitter.
-For this particular object we were able to include in our analysis data from the Cycle 2 Proposal MEGA Mass Assembly at Cosmic Noon: MIRI EGS Galaxy and AGN Survey (\cite{2023jwst.prop.3794K}; P.I.
-A. Kirkpatrick, obtained via private communication).
-These MIRI observations target the EGS field, covering ERS NIRCam observations in the F770W, F1000W, F1500W, and F2100W bands.
-Preliminary \texttt{EAZY} SED-fitting runs relying on JWST/NIRCam, HST/ACS and HST/WFC3-only photometry yielded a primary peak in CURION's P(z) at $z \sim$ 13, with a secondary solution at $z \sim$ 9. \texttt{Bagpipes} runs were able to recover these solutions assuming a log-normal SFH, while for more conservative SFHs the primary P(z) peak turned out to be at $z \sim$ 5.5.
+With a best-fit \texttt{Bagpipes} redshift of $z \sim$ 5.5, CURION is consistent with being a strong line emitter galaxy contaminant, underscoring the important of multi-wavelength data in UHR galaxy searches.
+In fact, preliminary \texttt{EAZY} SED-fitting runs relying on JWST/NIRCam, HST/ACS and HST/WFC3-only photometry yielded a primary peak in CURION's P(z) at $z \sim$ 13, with a secondary solution at $z \sim$ 9. \texttt{Bagpipes} runs were able to recover these solutions assuming a log-normal SFH, while for more conservative SFHs the primary P(z) peak turned out to be at $z \sim$ 5.5.
 However, the $z \sim$ 5.5 solutions predicted by \texttt{Bagpipes} relying on JWST/NIRCam, HST/ACS and HST/WFC3 photometry alone always yielded extremely high dust attenuation index values, compatible with the adopted parameter's prior upper limit ($\text{A}_\text{v} \geq $ 6).
 Even if CURION appears undetected in the available MEGA MIRI data, the inclusion of photometric information between 7.7 and 21 $\mu$m in the SED-fitting procedure drastically changes this picture, helping to constrain CURION's dust content and determine its redshift more robustly.
-The best-fit SED produced by our \texttt{Bagpipes} runs including MIRI data favors a log-normal SFH, with a best-fit redshift of $z \sim$ 5.4, an intermediate dust content ($\text{A}_\text{v} \sim 0.87$), a low mass ($\log \text{M} / \text{M}_\odot \sim 7$) and extreme line emission, with $\log \text{U} \sim -3.9$, approaching the lower limits of the priors assigned to this parameter in the fits.
-All the best-fit parameters inferred by these SED-fitting runs are listed in Section~\ref{appendix:otherdropouts}.
-As shown in the bottom panel of Figure~\ref{fig:mainsequence}, CURION is consistent within 1$\sigma$ with the main sequence of star-forming galaxies.

-Fits yielded by \texttt{EAZY} and \texttt{CIGALE} do not hint at the presence of an AGN, favoring dusty solutions at $z < 2.5$ with milder line emissions, yielding, however, best-fit chi-squared values up to 7 or 8 times the ones returned by \texttt{Bagpipes} in the $z \sim$ 5.5 strong line emitter scenario.
-Finally, CURION appears as a fairly compact source, being unresolved in both the F356W and F444W bands (see Appendix~\ref{sizes}).
-However, our BD template fits return a best-fit chi-squared value up to 6 times higher than the \texttt{Bagpipes} one, yielding to the conclusion that CURION is indeed a galaxy.
+Finally BD fits yield to the conclusion that CURION is indeed a galaxy and likely not a Milky Way sub-stellar object.